yubrajbhoi/termux-python/Doc/library/functions.rst

    ``x.__float__()``.
 If :meth:`~object.__float__` is not defined then it falls back to :meth:`~object.__index__`.

+   See also :meth:`float.from_number` which only accepts a numeric argument.

    If no argument is given, ``0.0`` is returned.

    The float type is described in :ref:`typesnumeric`.